 Go to the command bar:

-In this way you can create a color palette that will always be within your reach.
+This way, you can create a color palette that will always be within your sight.

 I think this is the best option to have your palette available at any time.